ladyd252/bad-baby/_drafts/pesto-and-mozzarella-stuffed-challah.md

 ![](/uploads/dsc-0387.jpg){: width="1000" height="662"}

-Then we braid these treasure troves of flavor together...
+Then we braid these treasure troves of flavor together…

 ![](/uploads/dsc-0392.jpg){: width="1000" height="662"}